dustin-biser/OpenGLTutorials/README.md

 OpenGLTutorials
 ===============

-Playing around with OpenGL 4.0 Shaders.
+Playing around with OpenGL 4.0, and the programatical shader model.